trustoncloud/tmxcaliber/README.md

 **`VERSION_TAG`** is the git tag associated with the release.

 ### Help Documentation
-To get complete help on `tmxcaliber` command, run the following.
+To get complete help on `tmxcaliber` command, including the new list operations, run the following.
 ```sh
 $: tmxcaliber -h